Simulation-based Inference with the Python Package sbijax: The sbijax package

 \subsection{Algorithm definition}

-Given the prior and simulator functions $\texttt{prior\_fn}$ and $\texttt{simulator\_fn}$, \pkg{sbijax} requires definition of an inferential algorithm and a trainable neural network.
+Given the prior and simulator functions $\texttt{prior\_fn}$ and $\texttt{simulator\_fn}$, \texttt{sbijax} requires definition of an inferential algorithm and a trainable neural network.
 We will use neural likelihood estimation for the rest of this section, however, all other algorithms follow a similar workflow.
-The code excerpt below illustrates how objects for an inferential algorithm, here \texttt{NLE}, are constructed. \begin{CodeChunk}
+The code excerpt below illustrates how objects for an inferential algorithm, here \texttt{NLE}, are constructed. \begin{small}

-\begin{CodeInput} >>> n_dim_data = 2 >>> n_layers, hidden_sizes = 5, (64, 64) >>> neural_network = make_maf(n_dim_data, n_layers=n_layers, hidden_sizes=hidden_sizes) >>> >>> fns = prior_fn, simulator_fn >>> model = NLE(fns, neural_network) \end{CodeInput} \end{CodeChunk} The first argument of \texttt{NLE}, and in fact all methods implemented in \pkg{sbijax}, is a tuple consisting of the prior model and the simulator function (see definition in section~\ref{sec:sbijax-model_definition}).
+\end{small} The first argument of \texttt{NLE}, and in fact all methods implemented in \texttt{sbijax}, is a tuple consisting of the prior model and the simulator function (see definition in Section~\ref{sec:sbijax-model_definition}).
 The second argument is the neural network that is to be used for learning a surrogate model.
 The allowed network architecture depends on the inferential algorithm.
 In the case of \texttt{NLE}, it is necessarily a conditional density estimator for the data $y$ since we approximate the likelihood function.
 Here, we use a normalizing flow normalizing flow with dimensionality $d_y=2$.

 For all algorithms, we provide both high-level functionality to automatically construct a neural network for an algorithm and a low-level API which allows the user to fully customize a neural network model (see table~\ref{tabl:neural-networks} for an overview of pre-implemented neural networks).
-In the code excerpt above, we make use of the high-level functionality and define an affine masked autoregressive normalizing flow (MAF; \citet{papamakarios2017masked}) using the function \begin{CodeChunk}
+In the code excerpt above, we make use of the high-level functionality and define an affine masked autoregressive normalizing flow (MAF; \citet{papamakarios2017masked}) using the function \begin{small}